Provotorov-A-A/spiflashtool/README.md

 -size				|	size of data that will be read/writen (in bytes).
 Argument is an integer in decimal or hex format.
 Suffixes 'k', 'm' and 'g' are supported.
 No size option in write operation means program all data from file.
 -file 				|	data destination/source file name.
 -verbose			|	print configuration and intermidiate data if possible.
--m				|	select memory device and it's driver that will be used to operate. 'base' is the most common configuration (and is only avalaible just now:))
+-m				|	select memory device and it's driver that will be used to operate. 'base' is the most common configuration (and is only avalaible just now:)).
+If no -m option was specified than 'base' configuration will be applied.
+-crc    | IN WORK!
+Add CRC for prog. device protocol.

 ### Interface options:
 Command				|	Description
 ------------------- |---------------------------------
 -port				|	name of interface port (supported only serial interfaces).
 Windows example: -p COM3.
--baudrate			|	interface baudrate.
+-baudrate			|	IN WORK!. interface baudrate.
 Argument is an integer in decimal format (supported only standard baudrates (4800, 9600, ..., 115200).

 ### Examples